Sohaib63/AWS-Intro-to-CLoud-EC2-lab/README.md

 In this step, you choose a **t2.micro** instance.
 This instance type has 1 virtual CPU and 1 GiB of memory.
 Keep the default instance type, **t2.micro**.

+### Step 4: Configure a key pair

+Amazon EC2 uses public key cryptography to encrypt and decrypt login information.
+To log in to your instance, you must create a key pair, specify the name of the key pair when you launch the instance, and provide the private key when you connect to the instance.

+In this lab, you do not log in to your instance, so you do not require a key pair.

+In the Key pair (login) section, from the Key pair name - required dropdown list, choose `Proceed without a key pair`.

+### Step 5: Configure the network settings

+You use this pane to configure networking settings.

+The virtual private cloud (VPC) indicates which VPC you want to launch the instance into.
+You can have multiple VPCs, including different ones for development, testing, and production.

+In the Network settings section, choose `Edit`.

+From the VPC - required dropdown list, choose `Lab VPC`.

+The Lab VPC was created using an AWS CloudFormation template during the setup process of your lab.
+This VPC includes two public subnets in two different Availability Zones.

+In the Network settings section, for Security group name - required, enter `Web Server security group`

+A security group acts as a virtual firewall that controls the traffic for one or more instances.
+When you launch an instance, you associate one or more security groups with the instance.
+You add rules to each security group that allow traffic to or from its associated instances.
+You can modify the rules for a security group at any time; the new rules are automatically applied to all instances that are associated with the security group.

+In this lab, you do not log in to your instance using SSH.
+Removing SSH access improves the security of the instance.

+To delete the existing SSH rule, next to Security group rule 1, choose `Remove`.